SushmaaL/ELK-Stack-Project/README.md

 These Beats allow us to collect the following information from each machine:

- Filebeat:
- - collects the log files, directories and/or events that occur and then forwards them to a specifeid output
+- Filebeat - collects the log files, directories and/or events that occur and then forwards them to a specifeid output
- - example: insert image
+  - Example:

-Metricbeat:
-- collects the metrics and statistics from the currently running servers  and then forwards them to a specifeid output
+- Metricbeat - collects the metrics and statistics from the currently running servers  and then forwards them to a specifeid output
-- example: insert image
+  - Example:

 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned: